JoshuaSkootsky/my-site-blog/content/posts/context-refactor.md

 draft: false
 ---

-# Into to React Context
+# Intro to React Context

-Intro to React Context, and how to do a quick refactor.
+Intro to React Context, and how to do a quick refactor of an existing useState hook.

+Niche?
+Not really - read on for a quick intro to how to use React Context to share and manipulate data across an app.

 You might be designing an app from first principles, or being the lucky duck to architect something very neat and clean from scratch.